 Let’s start by raising awareness…

-Firstly, we need to raise awareness about the symptoms of the menopause and how they can affect women’s everyday lives.
+Firstly, we need to raise awareness about the symptoms of the menopause and how they can affect everyday life.

-By making it easier to find accurate information about the menopause, we can help women understand and recognise the symptoms they’re experiencing.
-We can also help educate others, men and younger women, so they can better understand how the menopause can affect women and be more empathetic.
+By making it easier to find accurate information about the menopause, we can help people understand and recognise the symptoms they’re experiencing.
+We can also help educate others so they can better understand how the menopause can affect those going through it.

 …and offering practical help